austince/flink-ci-flink/docs/dev/table/connectors/filesystem.md

 - 'sink.partition-commit.trigger'='process-time' (Default value)
 - 'sink.partition-commit.delay'='1h' ('1h' if your partition is hourly partition, depends on your partition type) Try to commit partition accurately, but data delay or failover will lead to premature partition commit.

+Late data processing: The record will be written into its partition when a record is supposed to be written into a partition that has already been committed, and then the committing of this partition will be triggered again.

 #### Partition Time Extractor